 So, whenever there was some problem in the line or some interrupted noise in the telephone line, then it is possible that the manual switchboard operator is listening to the call.

 In the past era, there were no advanced refrigeration systems and food preservation methods.
-In such situation, the milkman would usually deliver fresh milk to people and even provide them high-quality fresh food right at their house.
+In such a situation, the milkman would usually deliver fresh milk to people and even provide them high-quality fresh food right at their house.

 The milkman used to supply fresh milk, eggs, and other dairy products like cheese, cream, and butter to people right at their homes.